threefoldtech/home/contribution/operations_process.md

 4. Web team finish issues (in Github if code related)
 5. Gets finalised on development branch
 6. Pushed on staging for stakeholders review
-7. After stakeholders approval, OPS team pushed to production
+7. After stakeholders approval, OPS team pushed to production by Wednesday (no pushing to production from Thursday until Sunday)
+8. OPS team adds monitoring

+## Process rules
+- Only OPS team pushes to production (no one else gets access to servers)
+- Nothing gets released after Wednesday
+- No disturbing devs directly - anything urgent goes to circle owner
+- If not logged as issue or story, it does NOT happen
+- Update/close story's / issues
+- Escalate if needed
+- OPS team is available 7/7 during DAYTIME HOURS